washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 A Chief or Ratings Examiner giving permission to practice must watch the Member's sailing performance until the Member demonstrates the basic ability to sail the boat safely.
 For Sailboards, the Chief or Ratings Examiner may alternatively tether the board until the Member demonstrates the basic ability to sail the board safely.

-### Classes

-Novice and Intermediate classes are taught only by Instructors.
-These classes are intended to assist the inexperienced sailor in learning the basic techniques of rigging, derigging, sailing, self-rescue, and docking of Club boats, with primary emphasis on instilling respect for club equipment and instilling in Members safe sailing behaviors.

-#### Times

-Classes are taught at scheduled times as determined by the Instructor(s) and the Vice Commodore.

-#### Instructor Checkout Permissions

-Class Members without appropriate Ratings shall, in addition to fulfilling the checkout requirements of Members having Ratings, obtain permission from the Instructor at each class session.

-#### Boat Reservations

-Instructors may reserve those boats needed for scheduled classes, subject to the restrictions of the Vice Commodore and/or Executive Council.

-### Defective Equipment

-No boat shall be sailed in known defective condition in regards to hull, rigging, spars, or sails without the express permission of the Fleet Captain of that fleet.

-### Smoking

-There will be no smoking in the vicinity of the WAC except in designated smoking areas.
-Smoking is not permitted in the cabin of any Club boat.

-### Flammable Liquids

-Flammable liquids must be stored in the Gas Locker.

-## Boat Equipment Requirements

-In order to be sailed, each boat shall be equipped with one Coast Guard-approved life jacket for each person on board or expected to be on board at any point in the outing.
-One Coast Guard-approved buoyant throwable must be on board any boat over 16 feet in length, and any additional Coast Guard equipment requirements must be met.

-## Personal Safety

-### Swimming Ability

-It is expected that all Members of the Club will have sufficient swimming ability to take care of themselves in an emergency.
-Members must vouch for their own abilities and sail at their own risk if this ability is insufficient.

-### Guests

-Members who check out a boat are responsible for the safety of their Guests and have full authority over their vessel.
-All Guests must fill out the online Participant's Agreement (available at https://waiver.washingtonyachtclub.org/) prior to boarding.
-Guests must wear proper flotation at all times while sailing aboard Dinghies.
-Guests who can not swim must wear flotation at all times while on board all Club boats.

-### Club Regulations

-The Member who checked out the boat is required to obey and enforce the safety regulations of the Club, especially those rules related to having and wearing life preservers.
-Non-swimmers must wear Coast Guard-approved life preservers at all times while on board Club boats.

-### Use of Personal Flotation Devices

-Members without Ratings, members who cannot swim, and all Guests must wear proper flotation at all times while sailing aboard Dinghies.

-### Sailboards

-All sailors of Sailboards must wear proper flotation at all times.

-## Damage to Club Boats

-### Responsibilities

-All Members are responsible, and equally so, for any damage or loss of equipment while the boat is checked out to them.
-The Executive Council may charge a reasonable amount for such loss to account for replacement and repair of equipment or vessels.
-Such a charge shall not exceed the value of the damage or loss and shall be proportional to the extent to which the Member was at fault for the damage.

-### Damage Repair Form

-Anyone damaging or finding a damaged boat shall fill out a Repair Form for that boat.
-If the damage is such that the boat is not in sailable condition, the Fleet Captain of that fleet or the Head Fleet Captain must be notified.

-### Boat Repair

-In case of damage to Club Boats, the Member shall make arrangements with the Fleet Captain of that fleet to learn to perform the necessary repairs, or repair such damage themselves.

 ## Use of Rescue Stand-up Paddleboards (SUPs)

 ### Personnel